 So, today in this post we will closely see what is the difference between Induction Cooktop vs Gas Stove and which one should you buy?

 In case you have been looking for a 3 burner Gas Stove, you can check out our post on Best 3 Burner Gas Stove in India under 3,000 INR.
-You can also check out our informational post on Solo vs Grill vs Convection Microwaves to understand which microwave is best for your house.
+You can also check out our informational post on Solo vs Grill vs Convection Microwaves and Pros and Cons of Induction Cooktops for Indian Cooking in 2021 .

 Types of Cooktops